 "Today a hope of many years' standing is in large part fulfilled.
 The civilization of the past hundred years, with its startling industrial changes, has tended more and more to make life insecure.
 Young people have come to wonder what would be their lot when they came to old age.
-The man with a job has wondered how long the job would last."

-- FDR, upon signing the Social Security Act in 1935

-Social Security, food assistance, and public welfare programs are not charity.
-They are a contract-a promise people rely upon for survival.
+The man with a job has wondered how long the job would last." - FDR, upon signing the Social Security Act in 1935 Social Security, food assistance, and public welfare programs are not charity.
+They are a contract-a promise people rely upon for their survival.

-America fancies itself a land of rugged individualism, a nation where anyone can pull themselves up by their bootstraps.
-But this mythology crumbles in the face of reality: tens of millions of Americans depend on Social Security, Supplemental Nutrition Assistance Program (SNAP), and other social services for survival.
-These are not "handouts."
-Social Security is quite literally earned income, paid for by workers over their entire lives.
-And yet, every election cycle, politicians-who have never missed a meal in their lives-somehow find the budget for another war, another corporate bailout, but suddenly become fiscal hawks when it comes to feeding children or ensuring the elderly can afford medication.
+America clings to the myth of rugged individualism-a land where anyone can supposedly pull themselves up by their bootstraps.
+But this mythology crumbles in the face of reality: tens of millions of Americans depend on Social Security, Supplemental Nutrition Assistance Program (SNAP), and other social services to survive.
+These are not "handouts"-they are lifelines.
+Yet every election cycle, politicians-who've never missed a meal-find endless budgets for war and corporate bailouts, but suddenly "tighten belts" when it comes to feeding children or helping the elderly afford medication.

-Social Security is the single most successful antipoverty program in American history.
+Social Security remains the most successful antipoverty program in American history.
 Before it was enacted in 1935, the elderly faced destitution, with over half living in poverty.
-Today, that number has been reduced to under 10%, thanks to a system that ensures workers receive benefits they paid into.
-It is not an "entitlement" in the sense of a freebie; it is a rightful return on investment, a system that Americans have funded with every paycheck.
-And yet, the myth persists that Social Security is "going bankrupt."
+Today, that number is under 10%, thanks to a system that ensures workers receive benefits they paid into.
+It is not an entitlement, it is a rightful return on investment, a system that Americans have funded with every paycheck.
+Yet the myth persists: Social Security is "going bankrupt."
 The reality?
-The only way it would ever collapse is if Congress actively sabotaged it-diverting funds or privatizing it for Wall Street profits.
+It could only collapse if Congress actively sabotaged it-diverting funds or privatizing it for Wall Street profits.

-Social Security is not "going broke," but it is under-

-funded due to deliberate political neglect.
+Social Security is not "going broke."
+It is underfunded-by deliberate political neglect.
 Congress has failed to adjust its funding mechanisms to match economic reality.
-Currently, only wages up to \$176,100 (as of 2025) are subject to Social Security payroll taxes.
-Ever growing wealth inequality means that less and less percentage of total income is supporting the program.
-Simply eliminating this arbitrary cap resolves most funding concerns, but a full fix requires more.
-According to the Social Security Administration, the program faces a projected shortfall beginning in the early 2030s, meaning benefits could be reduced by around 20% if no action is taken.
-To prevent this, an estimated \$3.7 trillion in additional funding over the next 75 years is needed.
+As of 2025, only wages up to \$176,100 are taxed for Social Security.
+Growing wealth inequality means a shrinking share of national income supports Social Security.
+Eliminating this arbitrary cap resolves most funding concerns, but a full fix requires more.
+Without action, Social Security faces a shortfall by the early 2030s, risking 20% benefit cuts.
+An estimated \$3.7 trillion-over 75 years-is needed to preserve full benefits.

-SNAP is the lifeline that keeps 40 million Americans from food insecurity.
-The average benefit?
-About \$6 per person per day.
-Enough to keep people from starving, but not enough to live with dignity.
-Despite this, some lawmakers insist that food assistance makes people lazy-as if starvation is the necessary motivation to participate in an economy where full-time workers still qualify for food stamps.
-And let's not forget: the vast majority of SNAP recipients are children, the elderly, and disabled individuals.
-The boogeyman of the "welfare queen" has always been a racist, classist fiction designed to justify taking food out of the mouths of the poor.
+SNAP is the lifeline that keeps 40 million Americans from hunger.
+The average SNAP benefit is about \$6 per day-enough to prevent starvation, but not enough for dignity.
+Yet some lawmakers still insist that food assistance makes people lazy-as if starvation is the necessary motivation to participate in an economy where full-time workers still qualify for food stamps.
+And most SNAP recipients are children, seniors, or disabled individuals.
+The "welfare queen" myth is a racist, classist fiction-crafted to justify taking food from the poor.

-Every advanced society understands that a strong social safety net is not a sign of weakness, but of civilization itself.
+Every advanced society understands: a strong social safety net is not weakness-it is civilization.
 European nations provide universal healthcare, generous parental leave, and well-funded retirement systems.
 Canada, Japan, and countless others do not abandon their elderly to homelessness or force single mothers to choose between rent and groceries.
-Meanwhile, in America, every discussion about social services is framed as a burden, rather than a basic function of government.
+Meanwhile, in America, social services are framed as burdens-not the basic duties of a government.